Quadriffis/immortal-millionaire/5 - increase life and health span.md

 This mineral is used in a large amount of functions ranging from the immune system to the brain.
 It's used ny 300+ enzymes and without it our primary ATP based cellular energy system would not function.

-There are no international population wide statistics on magnesium levels in the blood, but depending on what study you look at as many as 60% to 80% of people care deficient in magnesium.
+There are no international population wide statistics on magnesium levels in the blood, but depending on what study you look at as many as 60% to 80% of people are deficient in magnesium.

 There are a number of issues for many people: